-Eventually, the NT canon also came to include other letters: Hebrews, James, 1 and 2 Peter, 1, 2, and 3 John, Jude and Revelation.
+Eventually, the NT canon also included other letters: Hebrews, James, 1 and 2 Peter, 1, 2, and 3 John, Jude and Revelation.
 These documents were regarded as canon late in the second century.
 We do not know who wrote the book of Hebrews or to whom the letter was addressed.